crate/crate-tutorials/docs/generate-time-series/go.rst

 .. code-block:: console

-    $ go run main.go
+    sh$ go run main.go

 Press the up arrow on your keyboard and hit *Enter* to run the same command a few more times.

-When you're done, you can `SELECT`_ that data back out of CrateDB by executing ``SELECT * FROM "doc"."iss"`` in the `SQL Console`_ of the `CrateDB Admin UI`_.
+When you are done, you can `SELECT`_ that data back out of CrateDB by executing ``SELECT * FROM "doc"."iss"`` in the `SQL Console`_ of the `CrateDB Admin UI`_.

 Automate the process
 ====================

-Now that you have covered the key aspects, you can automate the data collection.
+Now that you have the key components, you can automate the data collection.

 In your file ``main.go``, create a function that encapsulates data insertion: